 Hotel area airports are normally not my family’s first choice but it sometimes makes sense when you have a late night arrival or early morning departure before or after a cruise.

 If you’re looking for a family-friendly airport area hotel prior to or after your next Port Canaveral cruise, consider booking a room at Hyatt Regency Orlando International Airport.
+This hotel is located right inside MCO – you can walk off the plane and get into your room within a matter of minutes!

 Contents & Quick Navigation